Zebra (American band)

-Zebra is a hard rock band founded in 1975 in New Orleans, Louisiana.
-It features Randy Jackson (guitar and vocals), Felix Hanemann (bass, keyboards and vocals) and Guy Gelso (drums and vocals).
+Zebra is an American hard rock band founded in 1975 in New Orleans, Louisiana.
+It features guitarist and lead vocalist Randy Jackson, bassist Felix Hanemann and drummer Guy Gelso.

-Biography
+History

-In the early 1970s, Jackson and Hanemann played together in a group called Shepherd's Bush, but in 1974 they left Shepherd's Bush and founded a new band with Gelso on drums.
+In the early 1970s, Jackson and Hanemann played together in a bar band called Shepherd's Bush, but in late 1974 they left Shepherd's Bush and founded a new band, Maelstrom, with Gelso on drums and Tim Thorson on keyboards.
 The group initially was a cover band, playing Led Zeppelin and other technically proficient rock groups such as Yes, Jethro Tull, and Pink Floyd.

-In 1975, the group adopted the name Zebra after seeing a cover of the magazine Vogue featuring a woman riding a zebra.
+But in February 1975, after Thorson left, the band decided to stay as a trio, with Hanemann handling keyboards as well as bass.
+They then adopted the name Zebra after seeing a cover of the magazine Vogue featuring a woman riding a zebra.
 Initially based in New Orleans, they increasingly played more often on Long Island, and eventually all three members moved there to pursue success.
 They had introduced their original material into their cover sets years before they were signed to Atlantic Records, including "The La La Song", "Free" and "Bears" (originally entitled "The Bears are Hibernating").

 Zebra had been noticed by local colleges and even had some of their early original performances recorded by Long Island FM radio station WBAB, culminating in the inclusion of one of their songs on a release of "WBAB Homegrown Album", which commemorated local acts and performances culled from the station's on-air "Homegrown Hour" program.

 Zebra's mainstream debut on Atlantic Records was in 1983 with their eponymous album, produced by Jack Douglas and featuring the singles "Tell Me What You Want" and "Who's Behind The Door?"
-The band continued to tour throughout the 1980s, but took a temporary break in the early 1990s after being dropped by Atlantic Records.
-Randy Jackson formed his solo band Randy Jackson's China Rain, and released its only album in the year 1991.
-Zebra finally reunited in 1994 and released Zebra IV in 2003, their first album of all-new material since 1986.
+The band continued to tour throughout the 1980s but took a temporary break in the early 1990s after being dropped by Atlantic Records.
+Randy Jackson formed his solo band Randy Jackson's China Rain, and released its only album in 1991.

+Zebra finally resumed playing in 1994 and released Zebra IV in 2003, their first album of all-new material since 1986.
 A DVD of live performances, mostly from a show at the House of Blues in New Orleans, was released in the summer of 2007.